2i2c-org/2i2c-org.github.io/content/blog/2025/bids-premier-member/index.md

 ## Why we're excited about this

-**For open source:** [BIDS](/collaborators/bids/) has been a leader in supporting open source and cross-disciplinary open science for many years—contributing to projects like NumPy, scikit-image, NetworkX, and [JupyterHub](/collaborators/jupyterhub/).
+**For open source:** [BIDS](/collaborators/bids/) has been a leader in supporting open source and cross-disciplinary open science for many years - helping to shape projects like NumPy, scikit-image, NetworkX, and [JupyterHub](/collaborators/jupyterhub/).
 Their feedback and partnership will help us improve our impact across the entire ecosystem.

-**For sustainability:** This is the first member of our new [membership model](../../../join/), which is a key part of our long-term sustainability strategy.
+**For sustainability:** This is the first paying member of our new [membership model](../../../join/), which is a key part of our long-term sustainability strategy.
 It demonstrates that organizations value what we're building and want to invest in shared open source infrastructure.

 **For 2i2c:** [BIDS](/collaborators/bids/) has been part of our story from the beginning, and this partnership recognizes the continuing influence and support we've received from the organization.